 TSTC is judged by the actions of its students, on and off campus.
 Therefore, students will be responsible to College authorities for any questionable acts, regardless of where they are committed.

-Students interested in starting a new club or organization are encouraged to visit with the student club staff for further guidance.
+Students interested in starting a new club or organization are encouraged to visit with the Office of Student Leadership & Engagement for further guidance.

 Student Clubs/Organization Risk Management Policy